TapNPass User Manual

-The different types of resources that could be protected through the access control system are:
+The resources that could be protected through the access control system are:

-- you define manually the address and the symbol, as in the ModBus example of the Getting Started session
+- you define manually the address and the symbol, as in the ModBus example in the Getting Started.

 - 'Features' (or 'protected Features')

-- Modbus Direct: you can access target Modbus communication (using any standard 'ModBus' commands)
+- Modbus Direct: can access target Modbus communication (using standard 'ModBus' commands).

-- Serial Direct: you can access Serial communication Both types of resource can be attached to Bundles (groups of resources) and be handled in the ACL mechanisms
+These resources must be attached to Bundles (groups of resources) to be handled in the ACL mechanisms.

 - A Bundle is a collection of resources.

 - Bundles make it easy to grant access to the various resources or limit access when it is needed.

 - You can do this in IoTize Studio, by attaching (one or several) Profile(s) to a Bundle.